 Donor Recognition Policy

 Connection is at the heart of the Responsive Fundraising framework.
 Recognizing donors in a timely fashion is one part of the puzzle here.
 Having an established Donor Recognition Policy will put guidelines around how donors are thanked, how often, and if they are publicly recognized or not.
-Storing a donor's recognition wishes and receipting preferences in Virtuous ensures we are providing the exact experience intended.
+Storing a donor's recognition wishes and receipting preferences in Virtuous CRM+ ensures we are providing the exact experience intended.
 Keep your Donor Recognition Policy in mind when considering your Receipting process, both daily and annual.
 In addition, when producing publicly-facing content, it's imperative we respect a donor's recognition wishes, in accordance with your organization's policy.
 To learn more about the Receipting process and best practices, check out this Support Article.

 Gift Acceptance Policy